 George, aged 15, was admitted to The Priory Hospital, Southampton, on 23 May 2014 suffering from depression.
 Prior to George's admission he had been treated at The Huntercombe Hospital in Maidenhead where he had, in particular been concerned over the medication he was being prescribed.
 George held delusional beliefs that in particular, the medication he was given, was giving him adverse side effects.

 On 24 May 2013, the day after being admitted to The Priory, George was placed on 1:1 observations.
 Over the course of the following weeks his observations were reduced and his medication regime increased and on 27 June 2013 George was prescribed the anti-depressant Fluoxetine for the first time at The Priory.
-George had previously had an adverse reaction to the drug whilst being treated at Huntercombe Hospital.
+George previously held delusional beliefs about his medication whilst being treated.
 Within a couple of hours of being given the drug, and without a risk assessment being conducted as to whether or not George might react to the drug, he was allowed out on home leave.

 In the early hours of 28 June 2013 George left the family home, walked to the local railway line, and stepped in front of a train.
 His father, Justin, discovered the body.